OCSYT/BracketEngine2/README.md

 # Bracket Engine 2

+# Setup
+- Clone the repository
+- Open with Visual Studio 2022
+- Set build mode to Release x64

 ## Info
 - Main Engine loop is in **MainEngine.cs**
 - UI Form Code is in UI/UIControls.cs